leannezhang/boggle-game/README.md

 Boggle is a word search game where a player find words in sequence of adjacent letters.
 Player gets points by building words.

-### Solution
-- This branch consists of solutions for the Boggle Game.

 ### Features
 **Board**
 - [x] 5 x 5 board